Discover Eyecare

 Virtual reality (VR) technology has been around for quite some time, but it has only recently become more accessible and popular among consumers.
 Kids and adults alike are playing video games and watching immersive videos.
 With that being said, there are still some concerns and questions around the safety of virtual reality for families, with one of the most common being: Is virtual reality bad for your eyes?

-Virtual reality headsets don’t cause direct damage to your eyes, though they can cause eye fatigue and other symptoms if not used in moderation, and young children may be more susceptible.
+Virtual reality (VR) headsets don’t cause direct damage to your eyes, though they can cause eye fatigue and other symptoms if not used in moderation, and young children may be more susceptible.
 There is some concern that VR can increase children’s risk of developing myopia, but that risk is shared with other digital screens.

 Why Do People Think VR is Harmful?